 It is important that you see your denturist either the same day or the next day after insertion, depending on how you feel, to have the new placement assessed.
 You should not remove the dentures for at least 24 to 48 hours after extractions, then remove and clean the dentures with mild soapy water or a denture cleaner and rinse the mouth with a warm salt water solution to promote healing.
 Expect some swelling and discomfort and take any medication that is prescribed.
 A diet of softer foods in the beginning is highly recommended; as is chewing slowly and allowing yourself time to adjust to eating with your new dentures.
 It will take anywhere from 1 to 6 weeks for the extraction sites to heal sufficiently.
 During this time the denture will start to feel like it is getting quite loose.
 Adjustments are often necessary, along with temporary liners to make the denture feel secure and comfortable.
 When tissue has completely healed (which may take anywhere from 6 months to a year), only then should a permanent reline be done, since the severity of the healing process varies from patient to patient.
 The cost of a permanent reline is not included in the cost of the dentures.

 Although this is your first experience using a denture, you should know that your denturist would be happy to discuss any questions or concerns you may have about your new denture.
-Simply call 780-476-2529 for an appointment.
+Simply call 780-476-2529 to book an appointment for immediate dentures in Edmonton.